-We have received the Student Handbook and all included documents, including the Student Code of Conduct, which is also available at my school and online at www.atlantapublicschools.us.
+We have received the Student Handbook and all included documents, including the Student Code of Conduct, which is online at www.atlantapublicschools.us, and is also available at my school should we need a hard-copy.
 We understand that we are responsible for reading and understanding this information.
 Parents are responsible for ensuring their student(s) understand this information.